jollyblume/MarkingStore/README.md

 The combination of the marking store id and the subject id uniquely identify every marking in the store.

 When the swf workflow object executes a transition it will move the subject to a different place.
 The workflow uses the marking store's getMark and setMark methods for access to the marking for a subject.
 These accessor methods simply dispatch a number of events during get and set operations to interact with the actual persistence layer:
 * workflow.store.created notifies any persistence listeners that a new marking store was created.
+Since there is a one-to-one relationship between a workflow and its marking store, this id is also a side-channel id to a single workflow.
 * workflow.places.get requests the marking for a store and subject.
 * workflow.places.setting notifies the persistence layer that a marking needs to be persisted.
 * workflow.places.set notifies the persistence layer that a marking was set and any required persistence cleanup (such as flushing) can be performed.